 As a school we have set a target of 96.1% attendance, which is in line with the National Standard.
-Children who have 100% attendance are rewarded weekly, with extra prizes available at the end of each term.
-We have also joined forces with Vision for Education and we're part of their Attendance Heroes scheme which rewards improving attendance.
+The class with the highest attendance each week receives a star on the chart and when they receive 10 stars they have an activity afternoon of their choice.
+There are also extra prizes and certificates available at the end of each term for those achieving or exceeding our attendance target.
+We have also joined forces with NUFC which rewards improving attendance.

 Please help us to help your child by encouraging regular school attendance.
 Regular attendance helps children to develop confidence and to make lasting friendships.
 Children who regularly miss school without good reason are more likely to become isolated from their friends, underachieve and/or become involved in anti-social behaviour.

 School attendance is central to raising standards in education and ensuring all children can fulfil their potential and we expect all children on roll to attend every day, when the school is in session, as long as they are fit and healthy enough to do so.
 Under section 7 of the Education Act 1996, parents are responsible for making sure that their children of compulsory school age receive a full-time education.

 All children of statutory school-age who are registered at a school must, by law, attend that school regularly.
 Any absence from school can seriously disrupt a pupil’s continuity of learning and have a detrimental effect on their future progress.
 Regularly taking time off school for family holidays and events can have a significant impact on a child’s achievement.
 The law requires that all schools have an attendance register that records which pupils are present at the start of both the morning and afternoon sessions of the school day.
 This register will also indicate whether an absence was ‘authorised’ or ‘unauthorised’.
 National codes enable the school to record and monitor attendance and absence in a consistent way that complies with regulations.